leo-colisson/proof-at-the-end/README.md

 - Include sketch of proof in the main text, and full proof in appendix
 - Change the text of the link, for example to translate into another language
 - Have a nice environment-based commands in order to mimic the usual theorem/proof structure.
-- Separate the main article and the body in two documents (some articles may ask for a separate file for the appendix)
+- Separate the main article and the body in two documents (some journals may ask for a separate file for the appendix)

 NB: This project is hosted on github at [https://github.com/leo-colisson/proof-at-the-end](https://github.com/leo-colisson/proof-at-the-end) .
 Feel free to contribute, report bugs, or read/copy-paste the documentation/examples from there.